flyteorg/flyte/rfc/system/0008-community-plugins.md

 ## 2 Motivation

-- With the current "in-tree" approach, plugins developed by the community land on the `flytekit` repo ([example](https://github.com/flyteorg/flytekit/pull/2537)).
-It results in Flyte maintainers having to take care of CI test failures due to plugin code or flytekit updates incompatible with plugin code, etc.
+- With the current "in-tree" approach, plugins developed by the community land in the `flytekit` repo ([example](https://github.com/flyteorg/flytekit/pull/2537)).
+It results in Flyte maintainers having to take care of CI test failures due to plugin code or flytekit updates incompatible with plugin code, etc. Flyte maintainers are also expected to provide support about and fix bugs in plugins integrating 3rd party libraries that they might have little knowledge off.

 - The goal is to agree on a process for contributors to follow when submitting new integrations in a "out-of-tree" way that clearly communicates that it is a community-contributed -and then- community-supported integration.